The final subdivision of the 5OI. Or not.

 Indeed, 4OI is a concept rather than a practical step.
 But, in my heretofore chosen profession of software development, 4OI might be the most destructive of all.

 My experience has been that almost all software development businesses consider their job to be to build and ship software or products containing software.
 Sounds reasonable, right?
 When I've confronted people in charge of running such businesses with this idea, I've mostly received blank stares.
-Some have scoffed at the idea.
+Many have scoffed at the idea.
 Almost all have ignored the idea.
-As mentioned (often) the real product is not software; software is merely the container for the real product.
-More correctly it is one of the containers of the real product--the other containers being the brains of the developers and the paper of the specifications and designs.
-Some of the knowledge is resident in software stores that are not populated by the application developers but exist in the operating systems, the programming language functions, and the various libraries available to, and needed by, the final product.
-While the application developers might not create the knowledge in these sources, they do need to know where the knowledge is and how to use it [2] .
+As have mentioned, often, the real product is not software; software is merely the container for the real product.
+More correctly it is one of the containers of the real product—the other containers being the brains of the developers and the paper of the specifications and designs.
+But the software container is the only one that actually executes the knowledge.
+Some of the knowledge-in-software is resident in repositories that are not populated by the application developers but exist in the operating systems, the programming language functions, and the various libraries available to, and needed by, the final product.
+While the application developers might not create the knowledge in these sources, they do need to know what the knowledge is, where it located, how to access it, and how to use it in the context of their overall solution [2] .

-So, almost all development organizations focus solely on the software "product" and do a very poor job of managing what goes into the software product.
-The business of software development has become better at developing reuse libraries over the years, but usually fail to maintain them.
-Programming languages have made great strides in encapsulating executable knowledge into the language syntax, but the developers still need to acquire the knowledge of how to use that syntax
+Almost all development organizations focus solely on the software "product" and do a very poor job of managing what goes into the software product and how it gets there.
+True, companies in the business of software development have become better at developing their application reuse libraries over the years.
+But then fail to maintain them and the resident knowledge becomes corrupted or simply ages out.
+Programming languages have made great strides in encapsulating executable knowledge into the language syntax, but the developers still need to acquire the knowledge of how to use that syntax [3]

 4OI Inaction: An Example

 Many years ago I was conducting a workshop on development methods to telecom companies.
 In the middle of the workshop a good number of the attendees learned that their project had just been canceled.
+Indeed, the company cancelled the entire product line.
 Their company's powers-that-be decided they couldn't make a profit from the box they had built, so they just pulled the plug.
-[3]
+[4]

 The project that has been canceled was an in-building over-the-air ethernet Wi-Fi hub.
 Financial calculations showed that the company couldn't make the product for a price point where people would actually buy it and they would lose money on this project [5].
 So management canned the product.

-What the company didn't do was capture the knowledge acquired in building this product.
-Had the company done so, done it effectively, and then used the hard-won knowledge to build the next and next-next generation of these boxes. it would have had a five-to-ten year lead over other companies in consumer Wi-Fi.
+What the company didn't do was capture the knowledge that had been painstakingly acquired in building this product.
+Had they done so, done it effectively, and then used the hard-won knowledge to build the next and next-next generation of these boxes. they would have had a five-to-ten year lead over other companies in consumer Wi-Fi.
 And they would have made a fortune.
 But they didn't.
 The company management viewed the box as the product, figured they couldn't make money on that particular box, and threw what they had learned out the window.

 The job is to learn...